phoenixweiss/Bumpster/README.md

 [RUSSIAN VERSION](README_RU.md)

-**Bumpster** is a powerful utility that automates the process of semantic version bumping.
-The name is derived from *"bump"* and *"buster"*, reflecting its ability to quickly and easily bump the version number of your software project.
+**Bumpster** is a powerful utility for automating semantic version management.
+The name combines *"bump"* and *"buster"*, highlighting its ability to quickly and efficiently handle version bumps for your software projects.

-With **Bumpster**, you can easily manage the versioning of your project, ensuring that your releases are always up-to-date and properly labeled.
-The utility supports major, minor, and patch-level bumps for bug fixes and other changes.

 ## Key Features

-- Automatic version bumping for major, minor, and patch versions.
+- Supports automatic version bumping for **major**, **minor**, and **patch** updates.
-- Easy integration with `git-flow` for release management.
+- Works seamlessly with Git for release management without requiring `git-flow`.
-- Customizable branch names for `master` and `develop`.
+- Configurable branch names for `master` and `develop`.
+- Local and global configuration files for flexibility.
-- Optional logging of all operations to a log file.
+- Optional logging for all operations.
-- Minimal footprint: installs in `~/.bumpster` directory, similar to **rbenv**.
+- Minimal footprint: installed in `~/.bumpster`.
-- Clean removal: to uninstall, simply delete the `.bumpster` directory.
+- Easy removal: delete the `.bumpster` directory to uninstall.
-- Works on Linux, macOS, and Git Bash on Windows.
+- Cross-platform compatibility (Linux, macOS, and Git Bash on Windows).

 ## Installation

-You can install Bumpster with a single command:
+Install Bumpster with a single command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/phoenixweiss/Bumpster/main/install.sh)"
 ```

-This will download and install Bumpster in your home directory under `~/.bumpster`.
+This installs Bumpster in your home directory under `~/.bumpster`.

-After installation, add Bumpster to your PATH by running the following command:
+After installation, add Bumpster to your PATH:

 ```bash
 echo 'export PATH="$HOME/.bumpster/bin:$PATH"' >> ~/.bashrc
 source ~/.bashrc
 ```

-For **Git Bash on Windows**, use:
+For **Git Bash on Windows**:

 ```bash
 echo 'export PATH="$HOME/.bumpster/bin:$PATH"' >> ~/.bash_profile